 This is a double-edged sword.
 Yes, press releases are a valuable tool for building awareness about your book, and you can reach the same journalists who the Big 6 publishers talk to.
 Yes, there is a ton of news out in the world and it takes a lot to get your story heard.
 The lesson here?
 Targeting the information in your press release is critical, and targeting the people you send it to is also key.

-You can also page through the webinar deck on Slideshare.
+You can view the webinar deck on Slideshare.

 Meg Crawford writes for the Lulu Blog – Archived